Universal aspects of the random first order phase transition theory of the structural glass transition: Introduction

 When undercooled rapidly almost all liquids undergo a transition to a glassy state, characterized by a dramatic increase in viscosity over a narrow temperature range.
-Because of the central importance of this phenomenon in condensed matter physics, material science, and biology there has been considerable interest in understanding the characteristics of the structural glass transition (SGT) \cite{Kirkpatrick95Transport,Cavagna09PhysRep,Parisi10RMP,Berthier11RMP,Biroli12}.
-In the late 1980s, we along with Wolynes developed the random first order phase transition (RFOT - a phrase that was first introduced in \cite{Kirkpatrick89PRA}) theory of the glass transition \cite{Kirkpatrick87PRL,Kirkpatrick87PRB,Kirkpatrick87PRBPotts,Kirkpatrick88PRBPotts,Kirkpatrick89PRA,Kirkpatrick95JPhysiqueI} to explain many the unique aspects of the structural glass transition (SGT) problem.
-Although initially motivated by precise solutions of a class of infinite range spin glass models, we subsequently established that the generic aspects of RFOT, found in systems even without quenched disorder \cite{Kirkpatrick89JPhysA}, describes a new type of phase transition that is in a precise sense between a regular first order phase transition, and a conventional second order phase transition.
+Because of the central importance of this phenomenon in condensed matter physics, material science, and biology there has been considerable interest in understanding the characteristics of the structural glass transition (SGT) \cite{Kirkpatrick95Transport,Cavagna09PhysRep,Parisi10RMP,Berthier11RMP,Biroli12, KirkpatrickRMP2015}.
+In the late 1980s, we along with Wolynes developed the random first order phase transition (RFOT) \cite{Kirkpatrick89PRA} theory of the glass transition \cite{Kirkpatrick87PRL,Kirkpatrick87PRB,Kirkpatrick87PRBPotts,Kirkpatrick88PRBPotts,Kirkpatrick95JPhysiqueI} to explain many the unique aspects of the structural glass transition (SGT) problem.
+Although initially motivated by precise solutions of a class of infinite range spin glass models (see \cite{Kirkpatrick95Transport} for a short review), we subsequently used a density functional approach and established that the generic aspects of RFOT can be found in systems even without quenched disorder \cite{Kirkpatrick89JPhysA}.
 It was further argued that the structural glass transition is an example of a RFOT.
-Subsequently, the RFOT has been much discussed in this context and in many ways clarified and further extended \cite{Mezard96JPhysA,Mezard00JPhysCondMatt,Bouchaud04JCP,Toninelli05PRE}.
+The emergence of RFOT ideas in a theory without quenched disorder is an important development because it showed that liquid state theories could form the basis for describing glassy states.
+Indeed, the RFOT has been much discussed in this context and in many ways clarified and further extended \cite{Mezard96JPhysA,Mezard00JPhysCondMatt,Bouchaud04JCP,Toninelli05PRE}.